pwnedu/UnityTools/README.md

 ---
-description: This unique set of tools for Unity includes hierarchy, project view, console and inspector customisation.
+Description: This unique set of tools for Unity includes a comprehensive list of customisation options for hierarchy, project, console and inspector windows.
 You can also keep track of your progress with a handy note taking window.
 ---

 # UnityTools #